The software-defined data center is an approach to data management that uses virtualization to abstract compute,...

 The physical layer of the software-defined data center architecture includes the compute, storage and network components the SDDC needs to store and process enterprise data.
 The components can be made up of commodity hardware and originate from different vendors, which helps companies decrease costs and avoid vendor lock-in.
 But this flexibility can also make implementing an SDDC more complex.

 The compute components normally include multiple server nodes combined in a cluster architecture.
-The nodes provide the processing and memory resources to support data operations.
+The nodes provide the processing and resources to support data operations.
 Because the clusters can be made up of commodity hardware, it's easier and cheaper for IT to replace a node that fails than with premium systems.

 The storage components can be made up of a variety of technologies, such as a SAN, NAS or DAS.
 The equipment can also include HDDs and SSDs.
 In addition, organizations can utilize their existing storage systems, which helps them avoid more expenditures than are necessary.